EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment: Evaluation

 \subsection{Accuracy Evaluation on EgoEverything}

-As shown in Table~\ref{tab:main}, among the VLMs, under the full-resolution setting where the entire input frame is provided for processing, Gemini achieves the highest accuracy of $63.1\%$ across the MCQs, while the other models perform even lower.
+As shown in Table~\ref{tab:main}, among the VLMs, under the full-resolution setting where the entire input frame is provided for processing, Gemini achieves the highest accuracy of $63.1\%$ across the MCQs, while the other models perform worse.
 Nevertheless, all VLMs remain far behind human performance, as our human annotators reach an average accuracy of $83.5\%$ across 12 participants.
-This gap highlights the clear performance deficiency of current VLMs on the EgoEverything dataset.
+This gap highlights the clear performance deficiency of current VLMs on EgoEverything. {We additionally evaluate a saliency-map-based gaze prompting baseline on VideoLLaMA3-7B, following the protocol of EgoGazeVQA~\cite{peng2025eyemllmbenchmarkingegocentric}.
+This richer gaze input improves accuracy to $51.19\%$, compared with $49.1\%$ under FR, $42.4\%$ under GC, and $35.2\%$ under GM.
+This result confirms that richer gaze representations can help VLMs, while the remaining gap to human accuracy indicates that EgoEverything is far from solved.}

-All input processing methods, including GC, GM, AD, VMP, and AMEGO, present a degradation in MCQ prediction accuracy compared to FR.
+All input processing methods, including GC, GM, AD, VMP, and AMEGO, show a degradation in MCQ prediction accuracy compared to FR.
 Among them, GC performs better than GM because the MCQs are generated according to the PS centered at the gaze fixation location, and this method preserves the most critical information.
 In contrast, GM suffers a substantial performance drop since it excludes these key details regarding human attention specified by the gaze fixation location.
 Interestingly, AD outperforms GC by preserving not only the gaze-centered visual content but also peripheral information that remains important for answering MCQs.
 Finally, both VMP and AMEGO achieve the lowest performance among the evaluated methods.
 This is because neither approach infers directly from raw video.
-Instead, they convert the video into structured text via object detection and use LLM for pure text reasoning.
+Instead, they convert the video into structured text via object detection and use an LLM for text-only reasoning.
 Both methods only detect interacted objects and overlook many activity-irrelevant objects in our benchmark.